zeb25/Frogger/docs/Deliverable-1B.md

 ### Everyone:
 - Familiarize ourselves with Python Arcade enough so that we are all comfortable with using it individually
+- **Status**: Completed.
+We were all able to make some contributions and are familiar with using the UserFrog and FroggerGame classes.

 ### Zoe:
 - Fix bounding for frog movement on the screen